Toronto District School Board: Racial, religious and disability-related issues

 Another case occurred in 2018 when former Etobicoke School of the Arts principal Peggy Aitchison came under fire following allegations of racial profiling after many of the students and parents became outraged after seeing the list — which many now call the "black list" — that Aitchison used the school's yearbook to identify black students.
 Aitchison had served a similar case during her tenure as principal at Forest Hill and Central Commerce Collegiates.
 However, in May 2019, the TDSB placed two administrators of Glenview Senior Public School on leave following accusations of racist bullying involving two pupils in which a white boy allegedly punched a black girl in the face two months prior.

 In 2021, the school board disciplined a French immersion teacher for using a "racially insensitive" poem by Jacques Prévert.

-"Explicit" sex-ed brochures

-Wade Vroom, a teacher at Delta alternative school, was temporarily put on paid leave after having used explicit sex education brochures designed for gay bars and bathhouses in the classroom.
-A number of parents and students rallied in support of Vroom after he was suspended.
-The Toronto Police Service investigated the brochures and decided that no charges would be pressed against Vroom because it "didn't meet Criminal Code criteria to lay charges for exposing children to obscene material or corrupting the morals of children.".

 School violence

 A number of violent encounters and tragedies have sparked growing concern, raising doubts on the ability of the TDSB to provide a safe educational environment.
 Stakeholders believe that the TDSB is failing on their promise of a harmonious learning environment for Toronto's youth.
 The Toronto District School Board location is known for having a high rate of violence among youths.
 The year 2013 saw the highest number of youths killed by guns in the district of Toronto including 7 teens who were 16 years old at the time of the incidents.
 Media statistics have estimated that Toronto's shooting victims, all males in 2013, have gotten younger.
 Their average age is estimated to be around 22 years old, down from 26 years old in 2012.